SushantGautam/HeadPos/README.md

 ```html
 <div id='headpos'></div>
 ```
-and pass rhe element to **HeadPosDIV**.
+and pass the element to **HeadPosDIV**.
 The HeadPos output canvas will be prepended inside the given element.
 If nothing is passed, the canvas will be appended to the root of HTML.

 2. **updateInterval**
 Dynamically udate time in ms to wait between callbacks.